-If the only time you think about working on your performance is before the annual performance evaluation, you are not alone.
-Most of us today prefer to stay quiet and let someone else point out possible improvements in their work.
+It’s likely that you think that the only time you think about working on your performance is before the annual performance evaluation, you are not alone.
+Most of us today prefer to stay quiet and let someone else point out possible improvements in our work.
 The reason?
 Well, it’s a simpler choice.

 No matter how skilled or productive you are, there’s always a possibility to do a job better than before.
 Keeping an eye on enhancing your skill set and exploring ways to learn something new is the initial step towards becoming a better version of yourself.
 It not only helps to increase your work performance but also creates potential opportunities for your professional development.